-- An appropriate model of the computer system under study - 2.
-An adequate (exact or approximate) analysis of the behavior of this model - The validation of the model as compared to simulation and/or measurement of the system - 4.
-Interpretation of the analytical results in order to obtain behavioral patterns and key parameters of the system - 5.
-A design methodology
+- 1. An appropriate model of the computer system under study - 2.
+An adequate (exact or approximate) analysis of the behavior of this model - The validation of the model as compared to simulation and/or measurement of the system - Interpretation of the analytical results in order to obtain behavioral patterns and key parameters of the system - 5.
+Design methodology